juangesino/photon/README.md

 Where `<DEVICE-ID>` and `<ACCESS-TOKEN>` are the device ID and access token for the Photon device.

-For info on how to get these variables see <a href="https://docs.particle.io/guide/how-to-build-a-product/authentication/#access-tokens" target="_blank">these docs</a>.
+👉🏻 For info on how to get these variables see <a href="https://github.com/juangesino/lux" target="_blank">github.com/juangesino/lux</a>.

-For info on how to set these variables in Heroku see <a href="https://devcenter.heroku.com/articles/config-vars#setting-up-config-vars-for-a-deployed-application" target="_blank">these docs</a>.
+👉🏻 For info on how to set these variables in Heroku see <a href="https://devcenter.heroku.com/articles/config-vars#setting-up-config-vars-for-a-deployed-application" target="_blank">these docs</a>.

 **Note**: You will need to deploy this server for the Android app to work.